wtc4863/checkers-app/docs/DesignDoc.md

     will not be allowed to submit their turn and must make the required moves
 * If the player has jumped a piece for their move, they may make additional moves for any subsequent jumps that are possible
-* When it is not the user's turn, they will not be able to click and drag any pieces.

 ### UI Tier

 The UI tier works closely with the application to determine what information should be shown to the user.
 The GetHomeRoute class has the responsibility of passing relevant information to the _home.ftl_ file so that the home page can be rendered.
 When the user first accesses the home page before signing in, the **_GetGameRoute_** communicates with the PlayerLobby to determine if this user has been signed in.
 Because the user hasn't signed in, the limited home page is rendered.
 Usernames of signed in players can't be seen; only the number of online users is given.

 Next, the user wants to sign in, so that they can play a game.
 They click the sign-in link on the home page to cause the **_GetSignInRoute_** class to check if the player has been signed in already.
 Because this user hasn't, they are taken to the sign-in page using the _signin.ftl_ file, where they can enter their desired username.

 Upon submitting their username, the **_PostSignInRoute_** will conduct the checking of the username's validity.
 Entering an invalid username will cause the page to reload for the user to try again.
 A valid one will redirect the user back to the home page.

 Except this time, the home page is different.
 The **_GetHomeRoute_** recognizes that the user is now signed in, so the full home page is rendered.
 Instead of the number of users being displayed, there is a list of